QTC-UMD/dds-sweeper/README.md

 - The amplitude resolution of the AD9959 is $= \frac{1}{2^{10}} \approx 0.09767\%$.
 Amplitude scale factors given using the `set` command will be rounded to a multiple of this resolution.
 Amplitude scale factors given using the `seti` or `setb` commands will be in units of this resolution.

+- When the DDS Sweeper uses internal timing to execute instructions, that time is based on the number of clock cycles of the Pico's system clock (which defaults to 125 MHz for an 8 ns period).
+Timing inputs using the `set` command are given in seconds and will be rounded to an integer multiple of the Pico system clock period.
+Timing input using the `seti` or `setb` commands is defined to be in units of the Pico system clock period.

 ## Sweeps
 - Setting up a sweep:
 ![Sweep Setup Figure](img/sweep-setup.png)